 Everyone deals with unpleasant digestive issues, such as diarrhea and heartburn, at some point in life.
 But for people with Crohn’s disease, these digestive nightmares become a regular occurrence.
-In addition to the inconvenience and discomfort of Crohn’s disease, patients can also experience chronic pain.
+In addition to the inconvenience and discomfort, patients can also experience chronic pain.
 But there are steps you can take to lead a pain-free life with Crohn’s disease.

 What is Crohn’s Disease?